hirosystems/docs/clarinet-static-analysis.md

 who is the source of that input.
 To say that another way, the sender should be able to safely specify parameters in an operation that affects only themselves.
 This sender is also potentially protected by post-conditions.

+For a video walkthrough on how to check for smart contract vulnerabilities, please see the [Catch Smart Contract Vulnerabilities With Clarinet's Check-Checker Feature](https://www.youtube.com/watch?v=v2qXFL2owC8) video.

 ### Options

 The check-checker provides various options that can be specified in `Clarinet.toml` to handle common usage scenarios that